ggonnella/fardes/SPECIFICATION.md

 specifier (``[c:d]``) used.
 Instead if _no_ feature shall be present, but the interval length shall be described a ``0`` is used, i.e. the entire interval specifier will be in the form ``0[c:d]``.

+### Type of features in the interval

+It is possible to specify which type the features in the interval may have.
+For this, the feature types are included in round parentheses after the number.
+If multiple types are possible, they can be indicated all using a ``;`` as separator, e.g. ``3:4(rRNA;tRNA)``.

 ### Length of the interval